Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The Echo Dot's Price Cut

+For that low price you'll still receive the same software and Alexa voice capabilities as the regular Echo.
 No wonder so many tech sites praised this product, often giving it an Editor's Choice Award.

 Echo Dot Stands on Its Own

 The best part about the Dot is that just one can do 1000's of different things, which is partly why it has become such a massive hit and best-seller for Amazon.

 Its brilliant seven-microphone-array design and easy WiFi connectivity make it a must-have home assistant, and additionally, the built-in speakers delivers sound on par with other mini Bluetooth speakers.